Baseflow/XamarinMediaManager/README.md

 ## Building the source code

 * On Windows you need Visual Studio 2019 with the latest Xamarin, .NET Core and UWP installed.
 * On Visual Studio for Mac 2019 multi-target is not supported.
 Therefor you need to compile from command line on a Mac.
-Simple go to the folder where the source code is and run: `msbuild MediaManager.sln /t:rebuild /p:Configuration=Release`
+Simple go to the folder where the source code is and run: `msbuild MediaManager.sln /t:rebuild` to make a release build run: `msbuild MediaManager.sln /t:rebuild /p:Configuration=Release`.
+To restore your nuget packages run: `msbuild MediaManager.sln /t:restore`.